dillweed/Personal-Browsing-Embeddings-Extension/README.md

 # Personal Browsing Embeddings Extension

-Welcome to the GitHub repository for the Personal Browsing Embeddings Extension!
-This browser extension allows users to selectively scrape and encode web page content or highlighted sections, and store the generated embeddings in a personal database.
-Additionally, the extension includes a chatbot interface for querying the local embeddings database, performing similarity searches, and leveraging language models (e.g., GPT-4) for content interpretation.
-Enhance your browsing experience and retrieve valuable information from your previous research.
+This browser extension enables users to capture and encode web content or selections, creating a personal embeddings database.
+The extension features a chatbot for searching the database, finding similar content, and using language models (e.g., GPT-4) for analysis.
+Use it to efficiently access and interpret past research.

 ## Table of Contents